zimbatm/project-zomboid-launcher/index.md

 * Issue: The game screen flickers on the login screen
 * Solution: Just login

-* Issue: The app doesn't open on OSX.
+* Issue: The app doesn't open on OSX because it's "corrupted".
 * Solution: Right-Click on the app, select the "Open" menu entry.

 Have another problem ?
 [Create a ticket](https://github.com/zimbatm/project-zomboid-launcher/issues/new) with as much details as possible.
 Or send me an email at jonas@pfenniger.name